-From a global perspective, it’s clear that e-invoicing is here to stay.
-In the Netherlands specifically, it’s taking over as the preferred (and often enforced) invoice exchange method regardless of industry.
-But we’re getting ahead of ourselves.
-Let’s start from the beginning.
+From a global point of view, it’s clear that e-invoicing is here to stay, and, especially in The Netherlands, it’s taking over as the preferred invoice exchange method - regardless of industry.

 E-Invoicing History to Date